barawn/exanic_turf_test/README.md

 Those new incoming events also would have to wait for their acknowledgements to be sent out, otherwise the "address" ordering would break (events must be acknowledged with the "addr" ordering that's desired for the readout).

-To avoid this (the "firehose from hell" problem), no *new* events will stream out until an ack with "initial" set to 0 is sent to the 'Ta' port (and once one event streams out, it will wait for the next 'Ta' ack, etc.).
+To avoid this (the "firehose from hell" problem), no *new* events will stream out until an ack with "allow" set to 1 is sent to the 'Ta' port (and once one event streams out, it will wait for the next 'Ta' ack, etc.).

 This allows for software to set up in a mode where only *one* event is read out at a time, controlling the event flow.